KMK0815/slcan-bridge/README.md

 ## Software

-Once the device is plugged in, it should be at /dev/ttyACM0 or similar.
+Once the device is plugged in, it should show up as a serial terminal device, such as /dev/ttyACM0.
 To check, use dmesg or similar.
 To setup serial over socketcan or slcan:

 ```
 sudo slcand -S115200 -o -s8 ttyACM0 can0
 sudo ip link set can0 up
 ip link show can0
 ```

+## LED's

+In normal operation, one LED will flash for received CAN frames, the other for transmitted CAN frames.
+If the CAN bus has errors and is in a passive state, the led's will flash alternately at 2hz.
+If the CAN bus goes to an error state, the alternate flashing rate will double to 4hz.

 ## Protocol